 Reflecting on 2018

 Sometimes you can prepare all you want for something and still fall short of the opportunity to even reach for it.
 This is a wonderfully infuriating aspects of life and sport.
-Unsurprisingly, not everything is under our control.
 A test well studied for guarantees a higher mark but a season well prepared for does not always hold such clean-cut guarantees.
 Only 2 days into my first ever World Cup I had a stroke of bad luck.
 I landed perfectly wrong off a jump.
-I did not crash or stumble I just listened to a gruesome pop and continued on to the next turn.
-Unfortunately, the following turn was a compression and the resulting torque collapsed my newly torn knee.
-The snow kindly blessed my face with a colourful back eye and bloody nose for my trouble.
-Lying in the snow face down, there was no escaping reality (especially for any unfortunate bystander within earshot of my vocal cords), the season was over and it was time to change gear, collect myself and work my way toward new goals.
-The goal of qualifying for a heats at a World Cup needed to be moved to the back burner.
+My only hint something was wrong was the gruesome pop that sounded before the torque of the next turn collapsed my knee.
+The snow kindly rewarded me with a black eye and a bloody nose for my trouble.
+Lying face down, there was no escaping reality (especially for any unfortunate bystander within earshot of my vocal cords), the season was over and it was time to change gears, collect myself and work my way toward new goals.
+The goal of qualifying for finals at a World Cup needed to be moved to the back burner.

 I learned a lot that winter, about myself, about my temperamental car and about how “lovely” crutching to class in -40 can be when you forget to wear gloves.
 While I wrote about the lack of clean-cut guarantees in sport and life, physio is quite different.
 Diligence and effort will absolutely guarantee a difference in outcomes when rehab is in question.
 Rehab is not about doing the bare minimum and expecting time to do the rest.
 It means getting up and doing all the boring or challenging exercises you have been prescribed and then asking for more.
 In the year since I tore my knee, I have spent hundreds of hours working to be even stronger going into 2019 than I was in 2018.

 The time and effort have paid off.
 My rehab has been a huge success and my knee continues to perform well under any new stress I give it.
 In October I finally got back on snow and have been chipping away at the return to snow protocol diligently ever since.
-The going has been slow but steady and patience is finally bearing its fruit.
+The going has been monotonous but and patience is finally bearing fruit.

 -Thank you 2018-